GitMirroring/gnuboot/website/pages/status.md

   and that is used during the automatic tests is reproducible.
 It can be used as an example to make other components built with Guix reproducible.

+* The grub-coreboot Guix package that GNU Boot reuses should be reproductible and it can be checked with Guix instructions and/or commands to check for reproducibility.

 Limitations
 ===========